Industry · Manufacturing

 Connecting EHS to operational excellence

 Manufacturing operations that run continuous-improvement programs (Lean, Six Sigma, TPM) have an existing culture of structured root-cause analysis.
-Haloehs builds on that culture rather than competing with it.
+HaloEHS builds on that culture rather than competing with it.
 The 5 Whys and PEEPO frameworks already used in quality-engineering investigations apply directly to safety.
 The same investigators, the same evidence discipline, and the same closure rigor produce safety improvements alongside quality improvements.

 CAPA aggregation across modules (safety incidents, quality non-conformances, audit findings) into a single corrective-action queue means owners see one task list rather than three.
 Closure verification with evidence is enforced uniformly.

-The Haloehs modules most directly relevant to manufacturing operations.
+The HaloEHS modules most directly relevant to manufacturing operations.

 Regulatory framework